Photo Editing Software

 The editor page has just six buttons at the top.
 These six buttons are all you really need for the basics - cropping, resizing, rotating, flipping, a few filter effects and adjusting brightness/contrast/saturation...

-These photo editing software programs should be used in moderation and primarily for sharpening, slight color boosting, rotating and / or croppping, especially for nature and wildlife images as you want to show the subject as natural as possible.
+These photo editing software programs should be used in moderation and primarily for sharpening, slight color boosting, rotating and / or cropping, especially for nature and wildlife images as you want to show the subject as natural as possible.

 We have seen some yellow leopards and blue elephants because photographers went overboard with saturation.
 Sharpening is another tool that tends to be overdone and the end result is a halo effect around the subject.